pdjr-signalk/pdjr-skplugin-devantech/README.md

 ### Configuring a DS ETH or WIFI module

-This plugin includes a patch for the firmware of DS series Devantech relay modules.
+This plugin includes a patched firmware of DS series Devantech relay modules.
 The patch modifies:

-1. The response to the ST (status) TCP command so that it returns the (duh!) status of the module's relays rather than version information and other redundant stuff.
+1. The response made by the module to the ST (status) TCP command so that it returns the (duh!) status of the module's relays rather than module version information and other largely redundant stuff.

-2. The SR (set relay) TCP command so that it returns the status of the
+2. The SR (set relay) TCP command so that it returns the status of the module's relays rather than the wholly ambiguous "Ok" default.

-Follow the set-up instructions that came with your module by setting up the device's IP address and port number.
+Install the patch using the firmware update mechanism described in the Devantech user guide and then follow the set-up instructions by setting up the device's IP address and port number.
-You should also enable event notifications, specifying the IP address of your Signal K server as the "Target IP" and selecting a "Target Port" of your choice.

-Note that if you intend using multiple DS relay modules with Signal K, then you must specify a different "Target Port" value for each of your defined modules.

 ### Plugin configuration